Los Angeles California

 Don’t Challenge, Just Experience

-The doorman and security men, comedians Blake Clark and Joey Gayner, and other staff members, have had several personal experiences with both Micky Cohen’s fellas, the female spirit, and the victims of Mob torture and punishment.
+Clark and Gayner, and other staff members, have had several personal experiences with both Micky Cohen’s fellas, the female spirit, and the spirits of the victims of Mob torture and punishment.

 When Joey and Blake were both in the main stage area, Joey decided to challenge the spirits to show themselves, against the advice of Blake.
-They both watched an ashtray slowing rise from a table in front of them, and throw itself at Joey’s head who ducked quickly; letting the ashtray hit the wall behind them.
+They both watched an ashtray slowily rise from a table in front of them, and throw itself at Joey’s head.
+He ducked quickly, letting the ashtray hit the wall behind them.

 A woman’s voice has been heard in the show rooms, and her moans and cries are heard in the basement areas as well.
 She seems to enjoy her memories in the show rooms, perhaps watching the new living talent on stage as well, but also relives her pain, distress and dying moments because of her abortion.